 Start with cutting out some of the stabilizer material ensuring that what is cut is larger than the embroidery hoop size.
 Stick the stabilizer to your cloth by ironing it on the garment, and then place your transfer on the stabilizer.
 Your stabilizer can only be repositioned one or two times.

-The design on the transfer will fade away drastically if you iron-on over again but you can always use a pencil to draw over faint lines in the design.
+The design on the transfer will fade away drastically if you iron it over again but you can always use a pencil to draw over faint lines in the design.

 Next, get your hoop and place your stabilizer over it and you can begin stitching.
+If you’re new to embroidery, familiarize yourself with some basic hand embroidery stitches to create your desired patterns and designs.
 During the stitching process, you will be going through both layers of the garment and stabilizer at once.

-Make sure your cloth remains taut and not moving up and down.
+Make sure your cloth remain taut and not moving up and down.
 Your hoop should be tight although when you’re not working, it should be loosened.

 Remove your hoop when the stitching is completed and peel up all the excess stabilizer material that wasn’t stitched so that it is not stuck anymore to the cloth before you eventually tear it out.
 Make a singular straight tear towards the design edge once all the excess stabilizer is peeled from the cloth.